BiCroLab/blissNP/README.md

 Done
 Done with filtering UMIs!
 ```

+To configure the pipeline for general usage you should:
-* In ./bin/bliss.sh set the number of threads used during alignment in line 13 (default 24)
+* In *bliss_NP/bin/bliss.sh* set the number of threads (default to 4) used during alignment at line 12
-* In ./bin/bliss.sh set the location of the human or mus reference genome (fasta file) in lines 24 and 28
+* In *bliss_NP/bin/bliss.sh* set the location of the human reference genome at line 22 or of the mouse reference genome at line 26
-* In ./bin/prepare_pattern.sh set the number of mismatches allowed in the barcode in line 10
+* In *bliss_NP/bin/prepare_pattern.sh* set the number of mismatches allowed in the barcode at line 13